-To help put you at ease about the TEAS, let’s first talk about some questions or concerns you might have concerning this segment, Reading.
+To help put you at ease about the TEAS, let’s first talk about some questions or concerns you might have concerning the Reading section.

-Well, what can you expect to use “Reading” for?
-First, you will of course be using it for your education.
-That’s a given, for here, as a nursing student, you will be covering a wide variety of topics.
+Well, what can you expect to use reading for?
+As a nursing student, you will be covering a wide variety of topics.
 Depending upon your own inner interests, skills, and talents, some subjects will probably be a breeze for you, while others will be a serious challenge.

 Once you have achieved your academic goals and become a nurse, you will have reports, charts, texts, and a wide variety of documents to read, understand, and report about for your co-workers’ interactions and your patients’ well-being.